-There are a number of important factors to take into account when selecting the best place to install a carbon monoxide detector, and we will take you through the process step by step.
+There are a number of important factors to take into account when selecting the best place to install a carbon monoxide detector, and I will take you through the process step by step.

 If you're like most people, you tend to 'skim' information on the web - don't do it this time - please read all of this information about where to install carbon monoxide detector carefully; after all when you consider that throughout the developed world Carbon Monoxide is the single largest cause of accidental poisoning, lives are depending on it.